Mental Health Is a Group Effort for Medical Students

 Any medical student who feels overwhelmed is far from alone.
 A 2016 analysis of 167 previous studies found that 27.2% of medical students worldwide felt symptoms of depression.
 The statistics are troubling after graduation, as well.
 About 50% of physicians nationwide report feeling burned out, as defined by emotional exhaustion, depersonalization and reduced feelings of personal accomplishment.

-MU Health Care and the School of Medicine took a step toward addressing physician mental health last year with the creation of the Office of Clinician Well-Being, led by chief wellness officer Stephen Keithahn, MD.
+MU Health Care and the School of Medicine took a step toward addressing physician mental health last year with the creation of the Office of Clinician Well-Being, led by former chief wellness officer Stephen Keithahn, MD.
 Five years ago, the School of Medicine created a position in the Office of Medical Education (OME) called faculty liaison for student coaching.
 Stephanie Bagby-Stone, MD ’00, RES ’04, a psychiatrist, fills that role.
 She helps students cope with the demands of medical school.

 Bagby-Stone works with an elected student wellness committee that advocates for changes that can make medical school less stressful.
 With input from Bagby-Stone and the student wellness committee, the School of Medicine has developed a series of interventions dedicated to improving student mental health and helping students who are struggling.